jeffbalagosa/prompt-context-builder/tasks/tasks-0001-prd-xml-output-mode.md

   - [x] 1.3 Add a `<label for="formatSelect">` with text "Output format" — added.
   - [x] 1.4 Add a slider toggle input (checkbox) with `id="formatSelect"` and `aria-label="Toggle output format: Markdown or XML"` — unchecked = Markdown, checked = XML.
   - [x] 1.5 Document mapping: unchecked → Markdown (default), checked → XML.
 No `<option>` elements used when slider present.
-  - [ ] 1.6 Verify the format toggle appears in the header near the preset picker when opening `index.html` in browser
+  - [x] 1.6 Verify the format toggle appears in the header near the preset picker when opening `index.html` in browser — verified visually by user and agent.

 - [ ] 2.0 Implement XML Escaping Helper Function
   - [ ] 2.1 Open `app.js` and locate the utility functions section (after the presets array, around line 170)